Join the Global Breast Cancer Movement

 A physician who reads and interprets X-rays, mammograms and other scans related to diagnosis or follow-up.
 Radiologists also perform needle biopsy and wire localization procedures.

-Radiotherapy (Radiation Therapy)
+Radiotherapy (see Radiation Therapy)

 Raloxifene